jefffleurima/set-ai-fitness-coach/SETUP.md

 ## 📱 Testing

 The app is designed for gym prototype testing:
+- **Voice System**: Fully tested on both iOS Simulator and physical devices
-- Test on physical devices for best AR performance
+- **AR Features**: Test on physical devices for best AR performance
-- Camera permissions required for AR features
+- **Camera permissions** required for AR features
-- Microphone permissions needed for voice assistant
+- **Microphone permissions** needed for voice assistant
+- **Audio Session Management**: Robust handling of audio conflicts and format issues
 - **Testing is for development of THIS project only**

 ## 🤝 Contributing Guidelines